husthuaan/AoANet/README.md

-# AoANet
+# Attention on Attention for Image Captioning
-Code for paper "Attention on Attention for Image Captioning"
+Code will be available soon.